 Will the activity generate noise?
-If YES, is it controlled by any legislation of any sphere of government?
-YES YES NO NO Describe the noise in terms of type and level: The activity is not expected to produce significant noise that would be a nuisand residents. e to any nearby
+YES NO If YES, is it controlled by any legislation of any sphere of government?
+YES NO Describe the paice in terms of type and level: The activity is not expected to produce significant noise that would be a nuisance residents. e to any nearby